Behavioral economics: Biases and fallacies

 Narrative fallacy refers to when people use narratives to connect the dots between random events to make sense of arbitrary information.
 The term stems from Nassim Taleb's book The Black Swan: The Impact of the Highly Improbable.
-Narrative fallacy can be problematic as it can lead to individuals making false cause-effect relationships between events.
+The narrative fallacy can be problematic as it can lead to individuals making false cause-effect relationships between events.
 For example, a startup may get funding because investors are swayed by a narrative that sounds plausible, rather than by a more reasoned analysis of available evidence.